toml-f/toml-f/doc/how-to/table.rst

 -------------------

 An expressive way to organize data is by providing a table where the keys of each entry describe the object that should be initialized.
-For example in a package manager the keys represent the dependency, where each dependency is declared in a subtable.
+For example in a package manager, the keys represent the dependency, where each dependency is declared in a subtable.
 Furthermore, a convenience feature might be the possibility to just provide a string, which is interpreted as a version subentry.

 The final usage of this in a *requirements* table could look like the snippet shown below.